Leafwing-Studios/fop-rules/docs/character-options/classes/devout.md

 ### Consequences: Power at a Price

 At level 1, when the Devout of a Malevolent deity fails a Favor check, they are granted the power they seek but at a great cost.
-You cast the Miracle version of the prayer you selected, but a hostile or adversarial creature of the worldspeaker’s choice within 60 feet also gains the benefit of an identical prayer as well.
+You cast the Miracle version of the prayer you selected, but a hostile or adversarial creature of the worldspeaker’s choice within 12 tiles also gains the benefit of an identical prayer as well.

 Like usual, they must maintain their concentration.
 If there is no appropriate adversary within range, nothing happens.